Chinese Porcelain

 Events affecting Chinese Porcelain Production and Export

-• Ming bans - Chinese potters emigrate to Vietnam after their livelihood was affected by Ming bans (no export)
+• Ming bans - Chinese potters emigrate to Vietnam after their livelihood was affected by Ming sea bans (no export)

 • Export production moves partially to Vietnam, Thailand, etc.